middlebury/midd-frontend/.github/CONTRIBUTING.md

 ### Javascript

 - [TypeScript](https://www.typescriptlang.org/) - Codebase previously used [Babel](https://babeljs.io/) but was moved to TypeScript since it 'includes the kitchen sink' in terms of future JS features
 - [Preact](https://preactjs.com/) - Used to create javascript components which render as a whole and do not rely too much on existing elements in the view.
-See `./src/js/components/audio.tsx` for an example of one.
+See `./src/js/components/audio.tsx` for an example.

 ### Build Tools